Sod-ers/Programs/ARandR.md

 ARandR is useful for toggling monitors on/off.

-Rarely but occasionally I experience a bug with Linux that centers panels based on total multi-monitor display dimensions; offsetting panel incorrectly.
+Rarely but occasionally I experience a bug with XFCE that centers panels based on total multi-monitor display dimensions; offsetting panel incorrectly.

 Running ARandR scripts fixes this bug.